cleliofs/argent-assessment/README.md

 AWS ELB would interact with API Gateway Internet-facing gateway that would expose to end-users the hidden intranet (VPC - Virtual Private Cloud) back-end services.

 Also, in order to provide a better availability of services with minimum or zero-downtime (i.e. outages), the services running in docker containers can be located in different Availability Zones (AZ) and, in an unlikely, even of a crash of a certain AWS AZ region, the damage would be prevented once the services would be cross zones/regions.
+Amazon ECS container instances are scaled out and scaled in, depending on the load or the number of incoming requests.
+Elastic scaling allows the system to be run in a cost-efficient way and also helps protect against denial of service (DoS) attacks.

 The diagram below illustrates the _(A)_ AWS ECS containers approach: